Our Sponsor and Donors

 Education was a big part of Andy’s background, Andy studied English Literature at St Peter’s College, Oxford and Business at the Harvard Business School.
 Helping children transition from primary to secondary school and giving our children a real desire to learn is Andy’s core reason for supporting our transition camps within our Trust.
 We know that moving from a small nurturing primary school to a bigger secondary school can be a huge transition and can sometimes lead to children struggling to find their way.
 Andy’s funding supports our summer camp to ensure our children smoothly transition and feel supported at the start, during and the end of their journey within the Trust.

-Carl has an extensive, successful and varied career in the private sector, bringing a wealth of experience having undertaken Chairman, Chief Executive and leadership roles in blue chip companies in the retail, technology and hospitality sectors.
-Carl started his career locally at Mars in Slough.
+Carl has an extensive, successful and varied career in the private sector, bringing a wealth of experience having undertaken Chairman, Chief Executive and other leadership roles in blue chip companies in the retail, technology and leisure sectors.
+Tara had a successful career in banking before giving up work to raise their children.
+She now chairs the Board of Governors at a private girls' preparatory school in High Wycombe.

-Carl has a particular interest in helping to remove barriers to student achievement, particularly for those with a less advantaged start in life, together we recognise that the gap in attainment can widen as the child grows older unless some very specific interventions take place.
-Utilising the Education Endowment Fund (EEF) toolkit we are working to ensure that students have access to the highest levels of support and understanding, to develop self-belief, confidence and aspirations.
+Carl & Tara have a particular interest in helping to remove barriers to student achievement, particularly for those with a less advantaged start in life.
+They understand that the gap in attainment can widen as the child grows older unless some very specific interventions take place.
+Utilising the Education Endowment Fund (EEF) toolkit, we are working to ensure that students have access to the highest levels of support and understanding, to develop self-belief, confidence and aspirations.

-Carl’s funding has paid for summer camps, our family liaison officer, the additional 6th form tutoring, professional tutoring and the excellent Yes Futures programme which works with our most able disadvantaged students in each year group.
-In addition, Carl funds our ‘Talk the Talk’ programme which supports the development of oracy across the school.
-We recognise that confidence with the spoken word can have a significant impact on overall literacy and on future personal and professional success and happiness.
+Carl’s & Tara’s funding has paid for summer camps, our family liaison officer, the additional 6th form tutoring, professional tutoring and the excellent Yes Futures programme which works with our most able disadvantaged students in each year group.
+In addition, they fund our ‘Talk the Talk’ programme, which supports the development of oracy across the school.
+They recognise that confidence with the spoken word can have a significant impact on overall literacy and on future personal and professional success and happiness.
 The overall aim of this initiative is to improve our pupils’ levels of confidence, independence and the ability to articulate themselves confidently in all environments.
 Research shows this programme delivers clear tangible outcomes in helping to develop a child’s confidence in speaking.

-Carl along with our sponsor and all of our donors make a real difference to our young people, giving them a better start in life.
+Carl & Tara along with our sponsor and all of our donors make a real difference to our young people, giving them a better start in life.